Krasash/Krasash/README.md

-Enthusiastic Designer and Developer
+Enthusiastic Designer and Developer.

-Available for freelance and any interesting project✨
+Available for freelance or any interesting project✨
+<a href="mailto:kindakravets@gmail.com">Email</a> me for anything you want to say!

 <!--
 **Krasash/Krasash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.